HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- code refactor: remove job.state and only use citizen.state
 - code refactor: inventory type should include maxInventory
 - bug: starving by inventory full of wood
 - when sleeping at home, don't paint citizen